mozilla/github-org-scripts/README.md

 ### contributing.py
 Analyze all the "sources" repositories (i.e., those that aren't forks) in a github org and list the repositories that do *NOT* have a CONTRIBUTING file.

-### enforce_2fa.py
-Inform out-of-compliance members of the 2FA requirement, and give them a brief time to correct it before having membership revoked.

 ### get_active_hooks.py
 Find all hooks configured for an organization -- see --help for details